tl;dr We’ve released django-package-monitor, a django app to make it easier to see which packages are out of date.

 tl;dr Beware of race conditions when using async queues and accessing data which may not have been committed on the main process.

-Whenever we have to update an external system (pushing out data to out CRM system, notifications to HipChat, sending emails, that sort of thing) we send the data asynchronously by queueing up a function with . . .
+Whenever we have to update an external system (pushing out data to out CRM system, notifications to HipChat, sending emails, that sort of thing) we send the data asynchronously by queueing up a . . .

 tl;dr Heroku’s filesystem is ephemeral, so be careful when running the collectstatic command - it doesn’t necessarily do what you think it does..

 Our current production asset delivery setup looks like this:

 - Run grunt locally to generate static files

 Does anyone round here know SQL any more?